Learn

 Your home's finish usually determines how often you need to paint:

-• Around every six years for aluminum siding or stucco
+• Every 5 years for aluminum siding or stucco.

-• Every 10 to 15 years for fiber cement siding.
+• Every 10 to 15 years for painted brick.

-The bigger your home, the bigger the paint job and cost, with the average being around $2,500 for a 1,500 square foot home.3
+The bigger your home, the bigger the paint job and cost, with the average being around $3,141 for a 1,500-square-foot home.3

 Do you see stains on your ceiling or walls?
 How about roof shingles that are curling or cracked?
 If you notice any of that, it's time to get a roof inspection.
 You may be able to repair your roof by replacing a shingle or two, or you might need a whole new roof.
 Asphalt shingle roofs, the most common type, typically last about 20 years.
-Plan on spending around $6,000 for a new roof in the Southeast, where roofs typically cost less than in other parts of the country.4 The cost varies depending on factors such as roof size, pitch, and materials used.
-An average-sized roof is about 1,700 square feet.
+Plan on spending $9,211 on average for a new roof.4 The cost varies depending on factors such as roof size, pitch, and materials used.

 While owning a house can be a great investment, plan to put money into your home on a regular basis to maintain its value.
 Expect other home-related issues, such as a leaky sink, interior painting, and appliance maintenance or replacement.
 Costs vary for each home repair or replacement project.
 A good rule of thumb is to have an emergency fund set up with about three to six months' worth of living expenses.